xunhuang/notes/content/posts/llama-cpp-basic.md

 ## Running them on AWS.... do we really need llama.cpp to run these?

-Amazon SageMaker has a number of notebook that's well-configured.
-You can deploy a server with a notebook and you can directly run inference.
-It's nice and simple, but you can probably get to see the wrapping code on how it is run.
+Amazon SageMaker has a number of well-configured notebooks.
+You can deploy a server with a notebook to directly run inference.
+It's nice and simple, and you can probably get to see the wrapping code on how it is run.
 It is a little bit too well-package for my taste.

 Many youtube videos online for if you search for 'llama 2 amazon sagemaker"